OSGConnect/connectbook/start/software/container-how-to.md

 [OSG Docker Containers](https://hub.docker.com/u/opensciencegrid)
 The best candidates for you will be containers that have "osgvo" in the name.

-If you prefer, you can base you image on images not already published by OSG, but if you do this, we recommend that you as one of the steps you create the `/cvmfs` directory.
+If you prefer, you can base your image on images not already published by OSG, but if you do this, we recommend that as one of the creation steps you create the `/cvmfs` directory.
 See [Special Cases](#special-cases) below.

 ## Build a Container